PiterCidry/TTAI-Zadania/README.md

 ### Zajecia 3 & 4

-Added autocompleter to input, started working with Vue.js
+Added autocompleter to input, started working with Vue.js.
+Also renamed solution.

 ### Regards